hychen96/STGA-VAD/README.md

 # STGA-VAD
-Official implementation of paper "Spatial-Temporal Graph Attention Network for Video Anomaly Detection"
+This is the official implementation of paper [Spatial-Temporal Graph Attention Network for Video Anomaly Detection](https://doi.org/10.1016/j.imavis.2023.104629)

-We will release our code immediately after the publication of our paper.